Shoggomo/traefik_dynamic_public_whitelist/readme.md

 ```

+You must restart Traefik.
 At that point, Traefik has created list1 and list2 IP Whitelist middleware that can be used to filter traffic.

 # Dynamic configuration